RachelPShoemaker/SalesCRM/README.md

 To search for a client record, enter "2".
 This function works the same way as the Employee Seach contact process.

 ### Display
 To display all the clients and their information, enter "3".
-The client will be listed in alphabetical order by first name.
+The clients will be listed in alphabetical order by first name.
 It lists the phone number, email, name of the employee they're assigned to, the date they most recently spoke to the sales employee, and notes about the conversation.